nfalquet/thunderbird-openpgp/jekyll/index.md

 ![](mockups/recipient-pills.png)

-The icons were well understood by test participants and are simple enough to improve accessibilty at a very small size.
+The icons were well understood by test participants and are simple enough to improve accessibility at a very small size.

 These pills are completed with a tooltip that provides more information and a possible solution on hover: